microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

         }
     }
     ```
-- Office 365 connectors - Office 365 connectors allow posting one way messages to Microsoft Teams.
+- Office 365 connectors - Office 365 connectors allow posting one way message to Microsoft Teams.
 You can learn more about this integration [here](/microsoftteams/platform/webhooks-and-connectors/how-to/connectors-creating)

     Following example shows the `from` element for a message from Office 365 connector